reflectivity/orsopy/CONTRIBUTING.rst

 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed (including an entry in HISTORY.rst) and that the schema file was updated with tool/header_schema.py.
 Then run::

     $ bump2version patch # possible: major / minor / patch
     $ git push
     $ git push --tags

 GitHub actions will then deploy to PyPI if tests pass.